rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit floating-point numbers.

-*Description*: List of atom B-factors in in Å^2.
+*Description*: Array of atom B-factors in in Å^2.
 One entry for each atom.

 *Example*: